Virus brings worry, waiting at NYC’s most famous eateries

 The state order for restaurants to halt dine-in service and allow for only delivery and takeout has been a huge challenge at Luger, a special-occasion kind of place with high-end prices that dry-ages its own steaks and orders its supply well in advance.

+It has meant severely cutting back on staff, down to a skeleton crew of about half a dozen from a normal contingent of about 40, Berson said.
+Everyone’s being paid for the time being.

-That means right now, “We have a lot of dry-aged meat” to figure out what to do with, Berson said.
+It also means right now, “We have a lot of dry-aged meat” to figure out what to do with, he said.
 “Literal tons.”

-It has also meant severely cutting back on staff, down to a skeleton crew of about half a dozen from a normal contingent of about 40, he said.
-Everyone’s being paid for the time being.

 It’s such a contrast from how he remembers the atmosphere after the Sept.
 11 attacks, when the ask for people was to go out and support businesses.